 Radian Group serves as the holding company for our operating subsidiaries and does not have any operations of its own.
-At March 31, 2020, Radian Group had available, either directly or through unregulated subsidiaries, unrestricted cash and liquid investments of \$648.2 million.
-Available liquidity at March 31, 2020 excludes certain additional cash and liquid investments that have been advanced to Radian Group from our subsidiaries to pay for corporate expenses and interest payments.
-Total liquidity, which includes our undrawn \$267.5 million unsecured revolving credit facility, as described below, was \$915.7 million as of March 31, 2020.
+At June 30, 2020, Radian Group had available, either directly or through unregulated subsidiaries, unrestricted cash and liquid investments of \$1.1 billion.
+Available liquidity at June 30, 2020 excludes certain additional cash and liquid investments that have been advanced to Radian Group from our subsidiaries to pay for corporate expenses and interest payments.
+Total liquidity, which includes our undrawn \$267.5 million unsecured revolving credit facility, as described below, was \$1.4 billion as of June 30, 2020.

-During the three months ended March 31, 2020, Radian Group's available liquidity decreased by \$4.4 million, due primarily to Radian Reinsurance's return of \$465 million in capital to Radian Group in January 2020, as approved by the Pennsylvania Insurance Department.
-The effects of this return of capital were partially offset by the cost of share repurchases and dividends, as described below, and the transfer of \$200 million of cash and marketable securities to Radian Guaranty in exchange for a surplus note in the same amount.
+During the six months ended June 30, 2020, Radian Group's available liquidity increased by \$483.0 million, due primarily to net proceeds of \$515.6 million from the issuance of Senior Notes due 2025 (see "-Capitalization-Holding Company" below for details) and Radian Reinsurance's return of \$465 million of capital to Radian Group in January 2020, as approved by the Pennsylvania Insurance Department.
+The effects of the debt issuance and return of capital were partially offset by the cost of share repurchases and dividends, as described below, and the transfer of \$200 million of cash and marketable securities to Radian Guaranty in exchange for a surplus note in the same amount.
 See "-Mortgage" below for additional information.

 In addition to available cash and marketable securities, Radian Group's principal sources of cash to fund future liquidity needs include: (i) payments made to Radian Group by its subsidiaries under expense- and tax-sharing arrangements; (ii) net investment income earned on its cash and marketable securities; (iii) to the extent available, dividends or other distributions from our subsidiaries; and (iv) amounts that Radian Guaranty is able to repay under the Surplus Notes.
-Radian Group also has in place a \$267.5 million unsecured revolving credit facility with a syndicate of bank lenders.
-At March 31, 2020, the full \$267.5 million remains undrawn and available under the facility.
+Radian Group also has in place a \$267.5 million unsecured revolving credit facility with a syndicate of bank lenders, which has a maturity date of

+January 18, 2022.
+At June 30, 2020, the full \$267.5 million remains undrawn and available under the facility.
 Subject to certain limitations, borrowings under the credit facility may be used for working capital and general corporate purposes, including, without limitation, capital contributions to our insurance and reinsurance subsidiaries as well as growth initiatives.
-See Note 12 of Notes to Consolidated Financial Statements in our 2019 Form 10-K for additional information on the unsecured revolving credit facility.
+See Note 12 of Notes to Consolidated Financial Statements in our 2019 Form 10-K for additional information on the unsecured revolving credit facility and Note 11 of Notes to Unaudited Condensed Consolidated Financial Statements for information on the most recent amendment, effective May 6, 2020, to that facility.

-We expect Radian Group's principal liquidity demands for the next 12 months to be: (i) the payment of corporate expenses, including taxes; (ii) interest payments on our outstanding debt obligations; and (iii) subject to approval by our board of directors and our ongoing assessment of our financial condition and potential capital demands in our mortgage insurance business, the payment of quarterly dividends on our common stock, which we recently increased to \$0.125 per share.
+We expect Radian Group's principal liquidity demands for the next 12 months to be: (i) the payment of corporate expenses, including taxes; (ii) interest payments on our outstanding debt obligations; and (iii) subject to approval by our board of directors and our ongoing assessment of our financial condition and potential capital demands in our mortgage insurance business, the payment of quarterly dividends on our common stock, which we increased to \$0.125 per share, as described below.